-- Configuration This will briefly be outlined in this document where it relates to infrastructure such as internal and external DNS service names.
-A separate in-depth document will be created, entitled [REF-07] Release and Configuration Approach & Plan, which will hold more detailed info on release processes and technical configuration. - PIT responsibility of Test Participants to perform their own tests on their own environments before SIT.
-The SI Test Team will provide the simulator to be used by Test Participants during their PIT.
+- Configuration This will briefly be outlined in this document.
+A separate in-depth document has been created, entitled [REF-07] Release and Configuration Approach & Plan, which holds more detailed information on release processes and technical configuration. - PIT It is the responsibility of Test Participants to perform their own tests on their own environments before SIT and UIT.
+The SI Simulators and Emulators Team will provide the "DIP Simulator" to be used by Test Participants during their PIT, it should be noted that this is a functional simulator and is not intended for nonfunctional testing.